Blue Quills First Nations College became University nuhelot’įne thaiyots’į nistameyimâkanak Blue Quills in September 2015.

 TELEPHONE – There is a pay phone in the old building.
 Students are not allowed access to staff phones.
 Messages for students are being posted on the bulletin boards on the 1st floor in the old building and the Trades building.
 Please check for messages regularly.
 Students will only be taken out of class for a telephone call in an emergency.

-TRANSPORTATION – Blue Quills does not provide transportation to and from the college.
+TRANSPORTATION – Blue Quills does not provide transportation to and from the university.
 Students are responsible for their own transportation.
-Saddle Lake Cree Nation does provide bus service to the College.
+Saddle Lake Cree Nation does provide bus service to the university.
 Phone Saddle Lake Education Authority for more information.
 Taxi services is available in St. Paul and Saddle Lake.